ArbitrumFoundation/docs/docs/partials/_faq-partial.md

 ### Could Arbitrum's protocol governance become enshrined within Ethereum's L1 social consensus mechanism, removing the notion of "chain ownership"? {#could-arbitrums-protocol-governance-become-enshrined-within-ethereums-l1-social-consensus-mechanism-removing-the-notion-of-chain-ownership}
-It's technically possible.
+<p>It's technically possible.
 For this to happen, the change would have to be initiated through a governance proposal, then discussed by members of the Arbitrum DAO, then approved through a temperature check, and then formally approved by $ARB token-holders through an on-chain vote.
-It's largely out of our hands.
+It's largely out of our hands.</p>

 ## $ARB token and airdrop

 ### Have you identified any Sybils? {#have-you-identified-any-sybils}
-Yes.
-You can find a list of denylisted addresses we identified as Sybils here [link to github or something]
+<p>Yes.
+You can find a list of denylisted addresses we identified as Sybils here [link to github or something]</p>